Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 The primary reason for this being sound is that a `Speaker` only contains integers and arrays of integers, and an integer is valid for all possible bit patterns.
-That means it's impossible for bad inputs to break our `Speaker::load()` function, sure it could give us data that doesn't make sense, but we'd still have valid byte arrays in our byte array fields and a valid `i16` in our `flags` field.
+That means blindly copying bytes from (possibly maliciously crafted) input into a `Speaker` can't introduce memory safety issues into our `Speaker::load()` function.
+Sure it could give us data that doesn't make sense, but we'd still have valid byte arrays in our byte array fields and a valid `i16` in our `flags` field.